 Another important element to any operation is the concept of auditing.
-In a nutshell the key function of any type of audit is to ensure that what you think is occurring, is actually occuring.
+In a nutshell the key function of any type of audit is to ensure that what you think is occurring, is actually occurring.
 This could range from auditing environmental, health & safety (EHS) standards, to process compliance, and even down to the infamous IRS on tax returns.

 If we turn our attention back to manufacturing, and more specifically our brewing company, the same logic applies here that auditing is a critical activity to ensure the successful operation of the business.
 There are a variety of different types of audits the brewery may perform, but for the purposes of this article we’ll focus on one in particular: Process Audits.